sebastienjacquemart-AI/chess-pieces-detection/README.md

 ### Merging

 ## Detecting Lattice Points
 The LAPS algorithm takes a 21 × 21 matrix whose elements represent pixels as an input.
+To verify if an (x, y) point in an image is a chessboard lattice point, it utilizes a sub-image with coordinates ranging from (x −10, y−10) to (x +10, y+10).
+Then, the algorithm preprocesses this matrix utilizing the following steps: (1) conversion to grayscale, (2) application of Otsu method altered by Jassim and Altaani [20], (3) application of Canny detector, and (4) binarization.
 The preprocessed matrix is handled by two modules: (1) a simple geometric detector that recognizes only perfect cases and (2) a neural network for recognizing deformed and distorted patterns.
 First, for the geometric detector, if the result is positive, we assume that it represents a chessboard lattice point.
 Otherwise, we utilize the neural network detector because its result definitively determines if the matrix represents a chessboard lattice point.

 ### Geometric detector
 This detector utilizes the following algorithm: (1) add a 1-pixel-width frame of the back-ground color (black) around the input matrix, (2) perform morphological erosion, (3) find all contours and (4) check if the contour resembles a rhomboid